ViksyAsenov/bads/README.md

 # Bads (Bad Ads) - Ad skipping made easy for YouTube

 Tired of YouTube ads interrupting your viewing experience?
-Fads is the solution you've been waiting for!
+Bads is the solution you've been waiting for!
 My user-friendly Chrome extension makes ad skipping effortless.
 Enjoy uninterrupted content with just a few clicks.

 ## Installation